Kicks (Brooklyn Nine-Nine): Plot

+In the cold open Jake hosts a "Freedom Feast" for the squad consisting of a lot of junk food he's missed having during his time in prison.

 Jake (Andy Samberg) is back at the precinct and is excited to go back to working in the field.
-However, Holt (Andre Braugher) informs him that due to his time on prison, he was relegated to desk duty as his prison time prevents him from going into the field.
+However, Holt (Andre Braugher) informs him that he has been relegated to desk duty, as his previous prison time prevents him from going into the field.

 In order to return to the field, Jake must pass an evaluation test that Holt has to oversee.
 He and Boyle (Joe Lo Truglio) work on the case of a burglar and find evidence that a certain man is responsible and arrest him.
 However, Jake begins feeling the man may be innocent and talks with Boyle.
 The two get a lead on a possible suspect and confront him, who reveals their man is the right one.
 However, Jake already released the suspect, angering Holt.
 Jake explains that he wondered about his innocence because he fears people go to prison like him and will have to endure the hardship in prison which Jake experienced.
 Using new evidence to track the suspect, Holt decides to give back his position to Jake, citing that Jake's prison time has matured him into a better detective but Jake declines, opting for desk duty to readjust.

 Meanwhile, Rosa (Stephanie Beatriz) returns with Adrian (Jason Mantzoukas) after a long time in jail.
 However, feeling Adrian has been distant recently, she uses multiple objects to spy on him.
 Finding him meeting with a woman, she angrily affirms he's cheating on her and confronts him, breaking up with him.
 However, Adrian explains that the woman was a Spanish teacher whom he was learning from so he could impress Rosa's parents.
 Despite him being proven innocent, Rosa decides to break up with him after realizing that she would've felt relieved had he been caught.